-There have been a variety of doomsday movies recently: World War Z, This is the End and The World’s End just to name a few.
+There have been a variety of doomsday films and shows in recent times: World War Z, This is the End and The World’s End just to name a few.
 Some are action-adventure, suspense or even comedy, but the theme is the same: the end of the world as we know it (TEOTWAWKI).
-In addition, there are a number of reality shows such as Doomsday Preppers, Doomsday Castle and others that deal with people trying to prepare for disasters.
+In addition, there have been a number of reality shows such as Doomsday Preppers, Doomsday Castle and others that deal with people trying to prepare for disasters.

 These type of shows are so prevalent, but what do they do for the average prepper?
 Do you watch these shows?

 As with everything else, I see the Pros and Cons: